gpii-ops/gpii-infra/gcp/README.md

 Due to the lack of Terraform integration we use [Ruby client](https://github.com/gpii-ops/gpii-infra/blob/master/gcp/modules/gcp-stackdriver-alerting/client.rb) to apply / update / destroy Stackdriver's resource primitives from their [json configs](https://github.com/gpii-ops/gpii-infra/blob/master/gcp/modules/gcp-stackdriver-alerting/resources).

+#### One-time Stackdriver Workspace setup

+Manual workspace configuration is required in case you never used Stackdriver in your project before.

+1. Go to [Stackdriver Monitoring Overview](https://app.google.stackdriver.com), you will be redirected to Project Setup page if needed.
+1. Select "Create a new Workspace".
+Click "Continue".
+1. Make sure that you see your project id under "Google Cloud Platform project".
+Click "Create workspace".
+1. Make sure that only your project is selected under "Add Google Cloud Platform projects to monitor".
+Click "Continue".
+1. Click "Skip AWS Setup".
+1. Click "Continue".
+1. Select desired reports frequency under "Get Reports by Email".
+Click "Continue".
+1. Finished initial collection!
+Click "Launch Monitoring".

 #### To add new resource / debug existing resources:
 1. Add new resource / modify existing resource using corresponding Stackdriver Dashboard. **Supported resources are:**
    * [Notification channels](https://app.google.stackdriver.com/settings/accounts/notifications/email) (only email notification channel type is currently supported, all notification channels are being applied to every alert policy).